LostAlways/SC_project_23/README .md

     - Use week 2 content to work out the intrinsic parameters from the RGBD camera:
     - Code used to work out the transform from the base of the Dobot to the camera and from the end effector to the checkerboard

-Working out the Checkerboard coordinates in the Global world coordinate using intrinsic parameters
-    -
-    - The z value

 Eye-in-hand calibration
-    Use of code to
-    - Do mathematical transforming to work out the transform from the end effector to the camera
-    - Use the ax = bx formula.
-Use Dominik's function to work it out in matlab.
+    Zachery Taylor's Matlab toolbox was used in the calibration process ("Camera to Robotic Arm Calibration" toolbox ).
+10 pictures were taken of the checkerbaord in different poses and the arm base to the robotic end effector position was recorded.
+External calibration code of "CalCamArm.m" was used to get the end effector to the checkerboard transform and the robot base to the camera transform.
+The folder "RequiredFuncCalCam" has the necessary coding files required to run the CalCamArm.m code.

 Visual Servoing